Learn how to make a handmade capsule wardrobe with a free printable for planning. Handmade clothing can be so versatile!

-While trying to make my handmade wardrobe in the past, I always tried to make something fast to get the satisfaction of wearing it.
+While trying to make my handmade capsule wardrobe in the past, I have always tried to make something fast to get the satisfaction of wearing it and being done.
 But I never planned well, and either didn’t like wearing the item or I didn’t have anything to wear with the item.

-The last couple of years I’ve been very intentional about my handmade wardrobe and I’m finally in a place where it feels like the best wardrobe for me.
+The last couple of years I have tried hard to be very intentional about my handmade wardrobe and I’m finally in a place where it feels like the best wardrobe for me.
+I love getting dressed in the morning with all my favorite clothing.
 The free printable is at the end of the post.

-I’m joining in Back to Basics with Sew Altered Style because I love having handmade basics to wear that makes my entire wardrobe wearable.
-To get ready for summer I made two items from patterns that I wear all summer long.
+I love having handmade basics to wear that makes my entire wardrobe wearable.
+To get ready for summer I made two items from sewing patterns that I wear all summer long.
 I also used fabric from my stash because it’s important to me that I’m using what I have.

 These styles are tried-and-true patterns for me, and it’s all I want to wear when it’s hot.
 I made some Tania culottes with pockets and an elastic waist back out of a ikat canvas (similar ikat canvas*).
 I had to piece it together because I had such a small amount of fabric, but it’s everything I’ve ever dreamed of.